Killian-Aidalinfo/doc-ansible-lite/docs/index.md

 This version is currently in **beta** and under development.
 If you encounter any issues or bugs, please feel free to open an issue on GitHub: [https://github.com/aidalinfo/ansible-lite/issues](https://github.com/aidalinfo/ansible-lite/issues).

+For the moment, the project is just a build for x64 debian bases.

+A 32bit version will be released soon, with support for other Linux distributions.

 ## Project goals

 **Ansible Lite** offers a decentralized solution, ideal for small infrastructures.
 Unlike other tools that require agent servers or complex setups, **Ansible Lite** relies on a simple system that monitors GitHub repositories with a cron **watcher** to detect changes and execute the appropriate actions.

+One of my goals is to create CLI management, a bit like CrowdSec with CSCLI.

+I'd also like client-server management.
+The aim is not to have an ansible fork, but to have a visualization of our clients and their latest actions.

 ## How It Works